Call centers exist to provide speedy customer service and issue resolution. Speed is key; achieved through efficient call queue management.

 What is call queue management?

-Simply put, call queue management is the management of call queues to ensure minimal customer wait time and fair workload distribution.
+Simply put, call queue management is the management of inbound calls to ensure minimal customer wait time and fair workload distribution.
 When done right, call queue management ensures:

 Why is call queue management important?

-If you’re calling a call center, chances are you’re already frustrated.
+If you’re calling customer support, chances are you’re already frustrated.
 But, to have to wait for assistance, and listen to a recorded message or music only makes it worse!
 The average customer hold time is 56 seconds (Source: conversational.com).
 That may not seem like a lot, but after 2 minutes, customers hang up (Source: Small Business Chronicle).

 In this Inbound Queue Analysis, we can see that out of the 244 queued calls, 55 calls dropped.